 We turn our thoughts and focus inwards and gain the power we need to refuel our minds.
 Our ego is temporarily switched off or at least made to be quiet for a bit, and we start to see the real world as it should be.
 Our thoughts get in the way of our reality sometimes and we don’t see the beauty of the world around us.
-When there is silence there is time for introspection and to allow your true self to speak, not the ego, not the conscious mind but the true self connected to the flow of energy around us.
+When there is silence there is time for introspection and to allow our true self to speak not the ego or the conscious mind, but the true self connected to the flow of energy around us.

 5 Examples of when to use silence